CHAPTER 135. LANDS AND BUILDINGS

 (1) Mushrooms and fruits of berry-producing plants may be picked.

-(2) Small open fires for cooking or warming purposes are permitted only at places where adequate precautions are taken to prevent the spread of fire which may damage adjacent areas and shall be attended at all times and completely extinguished before leaving the site of the fire.
-Open fires are prohibited when the fire index rating used by the Department of Conservation and Natural Resources, is high, very high or extreme.
+(2) Small open fires for cooking or warming purposes may be kindled, used and maintained by persons exercising the privileges of a valid hunting, furtaking or fishing license and through hikers within the corridor of the Appalachian Trail as is defined in § 135.42 (relating to Appalachian Trail).
+This exception to the prohibition on fires in § 135.2(8) is applicable only when the small fires are located at places where adequate precautions are taken to prevent the spread of fire and the small fires are attended at all times and completely extinguished before leaving the sites of the fires.
+This exception does not apply when the fire index rating used by the Department of Conservation and Natural Resources is high, very high or extreme for that area.
 A person causing a wildfire, in addition to possible criminal penalty, is liable for all damages, cost of extinguishing and fines.

 (3) Snowmobiles, as defined in 75 Pa.C.S. § 7702 (relating to definitions) may be driven beginning on the third Sunday in January through April 1 on designated areas, roads and trails marked with appropriate signs, so long as snowmobiles are registered and display valid registration decal as required under 75 Pa.C.S. § § 7711.1 and 7711.2 (relating to registration of snowmobile or ATV; and limited registration of snowmobile or ATV).